 Defective products produce injuries of varying severity up to and including death.
 If an automobile part does not work properly, the car may become involved in a traffic accident through no fault of the driver.
 If a medication is defective, then the person ingesting the defective medication may face severe and previously unknown health-related side effects.

 The complex liability requirements for defective products injury claims require you to have the best legal representation.
-Please contact us for a free consultation – we will take on the manufacturers of defective products to gain you a fair and just outcome.
+Please contact us for a free personal injury consultation – we will take on the manufacturers of defective products to gain you a fair and just outcome.